ionos-cloud/crossplane-provider-ionoscloud/docs/README.md

 {% endhint %}

 ### Configure the Provider

-We will create the following `ProviderConfig` to configure credentials for Crossplane Provider for IONOS Cloud:
+You can create the ``ProviderConfig`` to configure credentials for Crossplane Provider for IONOS Cloud:

 ```bash
 cat <<EOF | kubectl apply -f -